vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_tweet_list_dynamic_data.html.md

 	  }
 </pre>

-We also need to modify getView() function to use the tweets array.
-The function `getView()` returns an object of type View.
-Before returning the View, the content of the inflated View can be modified by accessing elements of the View using `findViewById()` function and setting the text using `setText(..)`.
+We also need to modify getView() method to use the tweets array.
+The method `getView()` returns an object of type View.
+Before returning the View, the content of the inflated View can be modified by accessing elements of the View using `findViewById()` method and setting the text using `setText(..)`.

 Example, the code below will inflate row_tweet.xml, look for a TextView with id title_id, sets its text with 'this is different title' before returning the inflated View.